TheFriendlyCoder/python_template/README.rst

   * click on the "repositories" button at the top
   * wait for the project list to refresh and show your new project
   * click the "Activate" button next to your repo
-  * TBD: See if I need to set up a webhook to get this working

 * modify the 'fail_under' value in the .coveragerc file to a reasonable value for unit test coverage (ie: 90% say)
 * For consistency, set the following to the same 'short descriptive' text for the project: